ErinMorelli/em-media-handler/docs/configuration/settings.rst

 #######
 Enable or disable mediahandler's ability to automatically remove a torrent from the Deluge UI when the script is executed on torrent completion.

-See :doc:`deluge` for more information on this integration.
+See :doc:`/configuration/deluge` for more information on this integration.

 Values
     - ``no`` (default)